(Extracted from the Corporate Governance Report contained in the Company's 2017/18 Annual Report dated 13 September 2018)

 The Remuneration Committee was established in June 2005 and is chaired by Professor Wong Yue-chim, Richard, an Independent Non-Executive Director.
 Other members of the Committee are Dr. Li Ka-cheung, Eric, Mr. Kwan Cheuk-yin, William and Dr. Leung Nai-pang, Norman.
 All members are Non-Executive Directors and the majority of them are Independent Non-Executive Directors.

-During the year ended 30 June 2016, the Remuneration Committee reviewed the Directors' fees and the emoluments of the Executive Directors as well as the remuneration package of the newly appointed Executive Director.
+During the year ended 30 June 2018, the Remuneration Committee reviewed the Directors' fees and the emoluments of the Executive Directors.
 Particulars of the Directors' emoluments are set out in note 5 to the consolidated financial statements.
 The Committee held a meeting during the year and the attendance records of the members at the meeting are set out below:

 back to top